xubingyue/avocadodb/Documentation/Books/Manual/Indexing/IndexUtilization.md

 to an index, an index can become more selective and thus reduce the number of documents that queries need to process.

-ArangoDB's primary indexes, edges indexes and hash indexes will automatically provide selectivity estimates.
+AvocadoDB's primary indexes, edges indexes and hash indexes will automatically provide selectivity estimates.
 Index selectivity estimates are provided in the web interface, the `getIndexes()` return value and in the `explain()` output for a given query.